darktjm/grok/README.md

 this repository is: xmbase_grok 1.5 from
 ftp://ftp.fu-berlin.de/pub/unix/graphics/grok/xmbase_grok-1.5.tar.gz
 with a few extra fixes (I have taken the liberty to update the version to 1.5.1).
-See README.orig for information on the original and ita author (who no longer acknowledges its existence on his own site); I take no credit for this application.
+See README.orig for information on the original and its author (who no longer acknowledges its existence on his own site); I take no credit for this application.
 I am working on a similar application that works a little differently, but I thought I'd release